Jukyung94/Jukyung94/README.md

 - 👋 Hi, I’m @Jukyung94
 - 👀 I’m interested in JS, Vue, JAVA
-- 🌱 I’m currently learning JAVA, Vue, C, Flutter
+- 🌱 I’m currently learning JAVA, Vue, React-Native, Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...